cudoventures/cudos-builders/docker/explorer-v2/readme.md

     - Tag your instance, for example : private-testnet-explorer-v2-vm
     - In dentity and API access tab / Access Scopes / choose "Set access for each API" and from the dropdown for "Cloud SQL" choose enable.
 6. [Create a static IP address for your GCE Instance](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)

-6. White list the GCE VM IP to gcloud SQL Instance ( this is so because hasura is making requests directly to the IP and cannot go over sql auth proxy)
+7. White list the GCE VM IP to gcloud SQL Instance ( this is so because hasura is making requests directly to the IP and cannot go over sql auth proxy)
-    - GSQL Instance => Connections => Networking => Authorized Networks => Add the public IP of the GCE instance
+    - GSQL Instance => Connections => Networking => Authorized Networks => Add the public ( static one ) IP of the GCE instance
     - In the Connectivity Test tab try to make a test from the VM to GSQL on port 5432, should be reachable
-7. Expose PORT 3000,5000,8080 for the outside world:
+8. Expose PORT 3000,5000,8080 for the outside world:
       - Go to cloud.google.com
       - Go to my Console
       - Choose your Project